-There are four different types of situations that involve coverage decisions and appeals.
+There are four different situations that involve coverage decisions and appeals.
 Since each situation has different rules and deadlines, we give the details for each one in a separate section:

-- Section 6 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal" - Section 7 of this chapter: "Your Part D prescription drugs: How to ask for a coverage decision or make an appeal" - Section 8 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 9 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (Applies to these services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)
+- Section 6 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal" - Section 7 of this chapter: "Your Part D prescription drugs: How to ask for a coverage decision or make an appeal" - Section 8 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 9 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)

-If you're not sure which section you should be using, please call Member Services (phone numbers are printed on the back cover of this booklet).
-You can also get help or information from government organizations such as your State Health Insurance Assistance Program (Chapter 2, Section 3, of this booklet has the phone numbers for this program).
+If you're not sure which section you should be using, please call Member Services.
+You can also get help or information from government organizations such as your State Health Insurance Assistance Program.